 Depending on the level of presence you plan to establish in Québec, you may also need to go through the process of francization.
 This includes creating a French name for your firm.
 The Charter only allows for a firm name to appear exclusively in a language other than French on public signs and posters and in commercial advertising if the firm is established exclusively outside of Québec.
 The same goes for a recognized trademark, unless a French version has been registered, in which case the French must appear.

 French translation for advertising in Canada also comes into play when doing business online.
 Business law firm Osler, which has offices across Canada and in New York, makes the following recommendation: “If you have a place of business in Québec, ensure that the version of your website directed at the Canadian market has equivalent French and English versions, at least in respect of products marketed in Québec.”
-Let’s not forget social media either!
-In 2015 Commissioner of Official Languages Graham Fraser found two government ministers guilty of breaking Canadian language law when they tweeted only in French or only in English about government policies and initiatives.
-And while this had more to do with the obligations of the federal government to be fully bilingual, given all of the requirements around print advertising in Québec, it is worth considering in regard to French translation for advertising in Canada.
+In 2022, two Canadian airports were found liable for thousands of dollars in damages for failing to translate their websites, press releases, and annual reports into French.
+And don’t forget about social media!
+In 2015, Commissioner of Official Languages Graham Fraser found two government ministers guilty of breaking Canadian language law when they tweeted only in French or only in English about government policies and initiatives.

 At the end of the day, getting your French translation for advertising in Canada right at the outset is worth it – not only will you avoid warnings and fines from Québec’s government, but you will also expand the audience that your ads reach.
 We have dedicated marketing teams for Canadian French and would welcome the opportunity to help you take that step.
 Or, if you’re looking to do a bit of market research before making any other moves, we can also help you translate surveys and other client-facing communications.
 Get in touch to ask us how!